BoKi5535/Overengineered-Calculator/README.md

 # Overengineered-Calculator
-a funny and dumb calculator lol
+a funny and dumb calculator to make your life miserable lol